open-navigation/opennav_coverage/nav2_coverage/README.md

     - RQT

 Future
-  - Use coverage exceptions

-  - BT nodes to interact with in in the Nav2 autonomy framework
+  - Test BT nodes / XML / Navigator // unit tests
+  - Create simulation to testing / demo

-  - A couple of utilities for the BT nodes to iterate through the swath-turn combos
+  - A couple of utilities for the BT nodes to iterate through the swath-turn combos (optional)

-  - Turn tester into Python API for it
-  - A Navigator API plugin for coverage specific tasks
-  - A BT XML to pair with the navigator + BT nodes to initial system demos
+Navigators require Iron+
+Options: (A) upgrade, (B) use Navigate To Pose and hardcode the field file path and ignore the pose action request, (C) call the server manually from your application